didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 mai 12 10:48:22 casanier zsysd[94405]: level=info msg="[[08a2f44c:1cfb125a]] Requesting to remove user state \"5uoaut\" for user didrocks"
 ```

-You will note here that the 2 requests have been made consequently by the same client (same process) that we identified by "08a2f44c", but each one has a different trailing identifier.
+You will note here that the 2 requests have been made consequently by the same client (same process) that we identified by "08a2f44c", but each call has a different trailing identifier.

 Note that if multiple requests are running in parallel (all read-only call can be run in parallel for instance), the log will be intertwined.
-However, each log on the daemon side will be prefixed by the identifier ID like `[[08a2f44c:1cfb125a]]` so that you can follow client/requests in flights and their impacts.
+However, each log on the daemon side will be prefixed by the identifier ID like **[[08a2f44c:1cfb125a]]** so that you can follow client/requests in flights and their impacts.

 ### Log streaming

-Having logs in the service side is great, but I’m sure you will be more interested in seeing the logs attached to your specific request itself!
+Checking logs on the service side is great, but I’m sure you will be more interested in seeing the logs attached to your specific request itself from the client!

-Independent of the service log level itself, you can request streaming of your logs directly to your client.
-This will be filtered out and only logs for your current request will be streamed to a particular client, even when you have multiple requests in flights from the same or different clients!
+Independent of the service log level itself, you can request streaming of your related logs directly to your client.
+This will be filtered out and only logs for your current request will be streamed to a particular client, even when you have multiple parallel requests in flights from the same or different clients!
 This can be controlled via `-v` (INFO) or `-vv` (DEBUG) flags for any client requests.

 Here is an example with the service being at the default log level (WARNING and more), while the client is requesting debug logs:
 ```sh